Hip Replacement Surgery: Procedures, Types, and Risks

 Because the surgeon must cut through or detach several muscles and tendons to reach the joint, recovery following a typical hip replacement can be lengthy.
 (When the hip implants are in place, the muscles and tendons are healed.)
 You may be at risk of dislocation until all of the supporting components in your new hip have healed.

-You will most likely be hospitalised for four to six days and may be required to sleep with a wedge-shaped cushion between your legs to keep the new hip joint in place.
+You will most likely be hospitalized for four to six days and may be required to sleep with a wedge-shaped cushion between your legs to keep the new hip joint in place.
 A drainage tube will most likely be inserted into your bladder to assist you in going to the bathroom.
-Physical therapy normally begins the day following surgery, and you should be able to walk with a walker, crutches, or cane within a few days.
+Physical therapy normally begins the day following surgery, and you should be able to walk with a walker, crutches, or a cane within a few days.
 Physical therapy will be required for several weeks to months after surgery.

-Activities to be avoided after a hip replacement
+Activities to be Avoided After a Hip Replacement

 Your physical therapist will teach you skills and give you adaptive equipment to help you follow any of the above tips and precautions while going about your regular activities.
 Ignoring your therapist’s advice could result in the dislocation of your surgical replacement hip joint, necessitating another surgery.